dilluti0n/CMU-15213-Lab/0_CProgrammingLab/README.md

 # Lab0 CProgrammingLab

+Forked from an existing repository for convenience.
+I deleted the previous commit's owner's solution (which was in cprogramminglab-handout-solution), which exists in the original repository.

 The original tar file is `cprogramminglab-handout.tar` and the writeup is `cprogramminglab.pdf`.
-My solution is in `cprogramminglab-handout-solution`.
+My(dilluti0n) solution is in `cprogramminglab-handout`.

 After untaring cprogramminglab-handout.tar, you follow the instructions in `cprogramming.pdf` to untar the folder.
 You can run `make` directly, but you